design-automation-edu/urban-prototyping-2018/changren/discussion.md

 # Discussion

 ## Conclusion
 If only take physical factor into consideration, then iteration3 will be a urban prototype that having the most residences receiving good lighting and view.
-The higher the density(building height),the larger superficial area it will get, good window ratio will correspondingly gets higher.At the same time, leaving more space for lighting, transportation and green.
+The higher the density(building height),the larger superficial area it will get, good window ratio will correspondingly gets higher.
+The smaller it's ground floor is, the higher impact good windows will have.

+At the same time, leaving more space for lighting, transportation and green.
 Perhaps the final form be like the towers in the Ville Radieuse.

 ![gras](imgs/CP1.jpg)